-Business Finance projects will bear a fixed interest rate of three (3.0) percent below prime, subject to a minimum rate of four (4) percent.
+Business Finance projects will bear a fixed interest rate of three (3.0) percent below prime, subject to a minimum rate of three and a half (3.5) percent.
 (See Section 5.3 for the rate applicable for retail/local service businesses.)
 The term of the loan varies with the type of assets being financed: working capital one-five years, machinery and equipment one-10 years and land and building one-15 years.
 If the project involves more than one asset class, the term will be based on a weighted average of the terms associated with asset classes involved in the project.